arekkusu/intro-3d-printing-workshop/README.md

 * Important to know: No prior knowledge required.
 Workshop is held in English.

 3D printing is a complex subject and this 3h workshop is really an introduction.
-I hopeit will help to get you started.
+I hope it will help to get you started.